 Pagans and Other Unitarian Universalists Inspired by Nature

-Our worship services draw from many sources, including writings, poetry, and ritual of earth-centered traditions.
-As allies in indigenous peoples’ struggles for cultural survival, we do not borrow indigenous practices and use them as their own.
+Our worship services include writings, poetry, and ritual of earth-centered traditions.
+As allies in indigenous peoples’ struggles for cultural survival, we do not borrow indigenous practices and use them as our own.
 We respect indigenous religions as paths to native peoples’ spiritual and cultural renewal, and welcome those who practice them.

 - Connect with Modern Pagans through the Covenant of UU Pagans